 The protection profiles [5] and [6] define the security objectives and requirements for the contactless chip of machine readable travel documents (MRTD) based on the requirements and recommendations of the International Civil Aviation Organization (ICAO).
 This ST extends this PP to contact, contactless and dual interface smartcard modules.
-It addresses the advanced security methods Basic Access Control (BAC), Standard Inspection Procedure (PACE), Extended Access Control (EAC) and Chip Authentication similar to the Active Authentication in the Technical reports of 'ICAO Doc 9303' [16] and [17] for SAC (also known as PACE mechanism defined in [6]).
+It addresses the advanced security methods Basic Access Control (BAC), Standard Inspection Procedure (PACE), Extended Access Control (EAC) and Chip Authentication similar to the Active Authentication in the Technical reports of 'ICAO Doc 9303' [11] and [12] for SAC (also known as PACE mechanism defined in [6]).

-ChipDoc v7b1 passport application is configurable in BAC or EAC chip authentication modes, with or without Active Authentication [16].
+ChipDoc v3.1 passport application is configurable in BAC or EAC with PACE chip authentication modes, with or without Active Authentication [11].
 Also, it supports contact and contactless communication.

-This ST applies to the EAC configuration with or without Active Authentication.
+This ST applies to the EAC with PACE configuration with or without Active Authentication.